dtcenter/METplotpy/docs/Users_Guide/tcmpr_plots.rst

 data is being stored or transmitted.

-A **mandatory default configuration** file specifies line/series colors, symbol shapes, symbol sizes, margins, log levels, x- and y-label settings that can be used by numerous plot types.
+A **mandatory default configuration** file specifies line/series colors, symbol shapes, symbol sizes, margins, log levels, x- and y-axis settings that can be generically applied to numerous plot types.
 These default values can be overridden by the custom configuration file.
+The default configuration file is automatically loaded by the TCMPR plotting code.

 A **mandatory custom configuration file is also required**.
 Multiple plot types can be requested in **one** configuration file (resulting in a single call to tcmpr.py to generate all the specified plots).
-In this case, the TCMPR plotting scripts can create the title and  x- and y-axis labels based on the plot type and requested statistics specified in the config file.
+In this case, the TCMPR plotting scripts will automatically create the title, output file prefix, and y-axis label based on the plot type and requested statistics specified in the config file.

 If particular plot types require specific/custom titles and/or x- and y-axis labels, then each plot type can have a corresponding configuration file with values specific to this plot